Rhonda McDonda

 Mac tonight.

 Mac tonight, of course.
+Oh, wow,

-That's very 90 for sophisticated people.
+that's very 90 for sophisticated people.
 Officer Big Mac.

 That's right.
-Correct.

 I don't feel familiar.
 I guess I can do it.